YEI UCAS free application guide for 2027 entry.

 -Engaging with what academics at your target uni publish/teach (not in a cringe name-drop way, in a “this shaped how I think” way).

-For Question 3, “What else have you done to prepare outside formal education, and why are these experiences useful?”, you should definitely stay under 800 characters.
+For Question 3, you should definitely stay under 800 characters.

 LSE and other top unis basically say you can use this space for “anything extra you couldn’t fit into Questions 1 and 2” and “Writing the minimum 350 characters for Question 3 is completely acceptable.”